Currency:USD $

 • Use Afflatus Rapture for AoE healing, converting what would traditionally be Medica casts into more powerful heals that simultaneously charge the Blood Lily.

 • Maximize the Blood Lily use.
-It's essential to ensure that none of your Lilies cap out so you can constantly generate and deploy these powerful AoE attacks.
+It is important that none of your Lilies cap out so you can constantly generate and deploy these powerful AoE attacks.

 • Coordinate with burst windows, as Afflatus Misery aligns perfectly with them every two minutes, ensuring you contribute maximally to your party's damage output.